w3m4/calendar-smallint/README.md

 The main feature of the Dates dimension table is the use of a smallint as the surrogate primary key.
 This reduces the size of fact tables that would normally store date keys as an integers, e.g. 20160308.
 Using a 2 byte smallint instead of a 4 byte integer saves twice as much space for every record.

-Another feature is the use of negative integers to essentially double the possible date range:
+Another feature is the use of negative integers to essentially double the date range:

 | DateId | Date       |
 | -----: | ---------- |